 Code Lyoko fans consider Seasons 3 and 4 (or if not that, just Season 3) to be inferior to the first two story-wise (though far superior stylistically).
 While Season 2 involved and ended with an exploration into the computer's past and the progression of the major romance arcs, the next two seasons shunted that to the side in favor of episodic filler, which was more often than not dedicated to the increasingly-unfunny escapades of the comic relief characters, particularly Jim.

-The third season World Tour got hit by this to a lesser extent (though there are some who claim it as the show's worst) due to repeating almost all of the same problems that Action suffered from as well as creating a few new ones such as the introduction of characters like Alejandro and Blaineley and the highly controversial love triangle between Duncan, Courtney, and Gwen.
+The third season World Tour got hit by this to a lesser extent, due to repeating almost all of the same problems that Action suffered from as well as creating a few new ones such as the introduction of characters like Alejandro and Blaineley and the highly controversial love triangle between Duncan, Courtney, and Gwen.
 The latter was allegedly done to make Fan-Preferred Couple Gwuncan canon which lasted almost all of the second half of the season, at the cost of causing what is possibly the biggest Ship-to-Ship Combat in the history of the fandom.
 As a bonus, it also included/started a rather pointless "Gollum Ezekiel" subplot that seemed to only serve to troll Ezekiel fans, which did not go well considering his lack of focus earlier in the series and how this season had implied to finally bring him to light.

 Ben 10: Ultimate Alien, on the other hand, got the Seasonal Rot going in its second season, with tons of filler episodes, characters further acting like idiots, and a convoluted main arc plot involving the Forever Knights and an Eldritch Abomination that took a hell of a time to come out.
 It's commonly thought that it got better toward the finale, where Vilgax finallygot out of his decay and was portrayed as a Magnificent Bastard, but it's still controversial.